andyLaurito92/books-summaries/cracking-coding-interview/chapter1-arrays-and-strings/arrays-and-strings.md

 This can be done in O(1) and will tell you in which state we should be

-Yes, but this has to be done for each element of the alphabet, which makes the above O(len(alphabet)).
+Yes, but this has to be done for each element of the alphabet, which makes the above O(len(pattern) * len(alphabet)).
 If the alphabet is capped, which usually is, then we are good because we can take it as a constant time

+*Reminder about suffixes*

+A string s is a suffix of a string t if there exists a string p such that t = ps.
+A proper suffix of a string is not equal to the string itself.

+A more restricted interpretation is that it is also not empty.
+A suffix can be seen as a special case of a substring.